13 spring cleaning tips for a clutter-free home

 How often should you spring clean your house?

-You should be constantly cleaning your home to keep it in its best shape.
-Items like bedding, dishes, and bathrooms, should be cleaned regularly.
-However, spring cleaning is a time to deep clean and deal with all the chores you've been ignoring.
-Tasks like cleaning your carpets and windows, clearing out gutters and vents, and purging your unwanted items are perfect for spring cleaning!
+Spring cleaning is a time to deep clean and deal with all the chores you've been ignoring.
+Tasks like purging your unwanted items, cleaning your carpets and windows, and clearing out gutters and vents, are perfect for spring cleaning!
 Keep in mind, you don’t need to wait until spring to deep clean your home.
 Whenever you feel motivated, break out those cleaning supplies and get started.

 How to spring clean efficiently in 13 steps

 You don’t have to wait for the snow to melt to do your spring cleaning, it can be springtime anytime!
-If you’re unsure on how to start your cleaning project, follow the steps below and our Spring Cleaning Checklist to make the process less daunting and give yourself some motivation!
+If you’re unsure on how to start your cleaning project, follow the steps below to make the process less daunting and give yourself some motivation!

 Prepare for cleaning day